-Charity officials who oversee the charity's fundraising should also research fundraising professionals in the Attorney General's Professional Fundraisers Report, which is published yearly.
-This report, available on the Attorney General's Publications website, details the amounts commercial fundraisers raised and percentages paid to a charity, among other information.
+Charity officials who oversee the charity's fundraising should also research fundraising professionals in the Attorney General's Professional Fundraisers Report, which is published yearly and available on the Attorney General's Charities website.
+The Report details the amounts commercial fundraisers raised and percentages paid to a charity, among other information.
 By providing these details, charities can learn how effective particular commercial fundraisers have been with other charities, and what those charities are paying their fundraisers and getting in return.
 The report also promotes transparency and provides a way for the public to evaluate the charities they support.
+The Attorney General's Charities website also offers a Professional Fundraising Webinar.